utkarsh121/random-bollywood-movie-generator/README.md

 4. **Configure the Plugin**:
    - Go to "Plugins" > "Plugin File Editor."
    - Navigate to "Random Bollywood Movie Block" and enter your TMDb API key in the code.
-   - Choose the original language for movies from the dropdown.
+   - Edit sorting and origin language parameters as per your need.

 ## Usage